-Cytokines are proteins produced principally by activated lymphocytes and macrophages.
+Cytokines are proteins produced principally in activated lymphocytes and macrophages.
 In addition to being involved in cellular immune responses, they also play important roles in both acute and chronic inflammation.
-Those relevant to the inflammatory response include Tumor Necrosis Factor (TNF) and c.
-Induce the systemic acute-phase responses associated with infection or injury (e.g. fever, loss of appetite, release of neutrophils into the circulation, the release of corticosteroids).

-Interleukin-1 (IL-1), which are the major cytokines that mediate inflammation.
+Those relevant to the inflammatory response include which are the major cytokines that mediate inflammation.
 The secretion of TNF and IL-1 can be stimulated by endotoxin and other microbial products, immune complexes, and physical injury.
-Their most important actions in inflammation are:a.
-Induce the synthesis of endothelial adhesion molecules and chemical mediators. b.
-Increase the surface thrombogenicity of the endothelium.